HB

 Without diving too much into the details, the team unanimously agreed to go with my recommendation of using Figma as our vector-based design tool.

-Next, we needed a good Figma wireframe component library.
-There was no need to create everything from scratch when there are lots of well thought through libraries already established that we could start with.
-After taking more feedback from the team and doing some more online research, I narrowed down our choices to 6 libraries (one being a custom internal library that we had already started).
+Next, we needed a good Figma wireframe UI Kit.
+There was no need to create everything from scratch when there are lots of well thought through kits already established that we could start with.
+After taking more feedback from the team and doing some more online research, I narrowed down our choices to 6 kits (one being a custom internal kit that we had already started).

 InVision Form